Dr Rachel Grant, PhD

 Grant, R.A., Griffiths, H.J., Steinke, D., Wadley, V & Linse, K. (2011) Antarctic DNA Barcoding; a drop in the ocean?
 Polar Biology 34(5): 775.

 Allcock.
-L. (and many others) R.A.
+L., R.A.
 Grant.
 (2011) Bipolarity in marine invertebrates; myth or marvel.
-PLoS ONE (submitted).
+Submitted to PLoS ONE

 R.A.Stockley, R.A.Grant, C.G.Llewellyn Jones, S.L.Hill & Burnett, DH (1994) Neutrophil formyl peptide receptors: Relationship to peptide induced responses and emphysema.
 American J. Respiratory Critical Care Medicine 149(2) 464-468